 Early Learning Center

 A few departmental assistantships are located in the Early Learning Center (ELC).
-Students who receive these assistantships are usually interested in learning about early childhood programs and how children and families benefit from quality child care facilities.
-Students who receive an ELC assistantship are assigned to one of the three ELC early education facilities and are directly responsible to the facility’s assistant director (AD).
-Students on ELC assistantships usually meet with ADs before their assignments are finalized to discuss various opportunities in the ELC that may be of interest to them.
-Final decisions about assignments are based as much as possible on creating a good match between a student’s professional goals and ELC program needs.
+Students who receive these assistantships are usually interested in learning about early childhood education programs.
+Students who receive an ELC assistantship are assigned to one of the three ELC early education facilities and are directly responsible to the facility’s Assistant Director (AD).
+Final decisions about assignments are based on creating a good match between a student’s professional goals and ELC program needs.

 Please note that departmental assistantships are not limited to the above listings.
 For more information regarding assistantships, please contact the graduate specialist, Ms.Sonja Spell.